gokmenhakan/qnh/README.md

 Orginal Project Source:
 https://veterans-gaming.com/blogs/entry/32-diy-custom-game-controller-2-dial-hsi-course-and-heading-knobs/

+I only added rotary library and  modified the code with this library.

 /* Modified and updated with PCINT code for QNH knob by Hakan GÖKMEN April2023
  *
  *  *  HDG AND CRS Encoders Pins: